hipe/tmx/sakin-agac-doc/403-broad-objectives.md

-## (things that maybe didn't get added, to splice in later);
+# "sakin agac"

+## overview: broad objectives

+the broad objective of this subproject (codenamed "sakin agac" and badly in need of a real name) is to accomplish "publishing" on these terms:

-  - the main essential function of the blog has no backend - is static assets
+  - the main essential function of the blog is accomplished without a "backend" — it's just static assets.

-  - should "run" just as well locally as remotely
+  - must run just as well locally as remotely (i.e it must look the same when being served on your laptop as it does on the internet).
-  - contributors should be able to contribute using a github model;
-    that is, all thru terminal and all with git (for etc..)

-# the broad objectives of [the project codenamed "sakin agac"]

-currently, this must start out as a hodgepodge scratch space.

-broadly in terms of user experience "philosopy":
+  - no application server to worry about (other than e.g. nginx). even after phase 1 when we might get complicated with CMS-like authentication to (for example) manage view privileges on certain pages, we always want to be able to fall back on this provision that static, publicly viewable assets are always served simply with no "moving parts".

+  - in phase 1, "writes" to the "blog" happen exclusively on the contributor's workstation (no web-based editing in phase 1).
+    (and imagine a pandoc-like pipeline here, or just a jekyll/ github-flavored markdown thing..)

+  - VCS-based history: the content of the single "static website" can be sourced from _multiple_ collections of documents, where each such collection is its _own_ SCM/VCS-managed tree (imagine git but assume hg, darcs etc; a plug-in architecture — don't hard-code for git). possibly post phase-1 we want to integrate a sort of "view change hisory" into the UI whose backend leans _soley_ on the VCS.

+## ramblings about "philosophy" and goals for the user experience

-  - whenever relevant, we want the UX to be "familar" ("intuitive").
+  - whenever relevant, we want the UX to be "familar" ("intuitive") for a particular target audience.
 I am reminded of what _ruby_ creator Yukihiro "Matz" Matsumoto said of ruby and "the element of least surprise" - he said something like, "it's about _my_ surpise, not your surprise". here we would want users of